jaredhuling/bigFastlm/cran-comments.md

-## Resubmission
+## Package update

-This is a resubmission, in this version I have:

-* Put proper quotes around packages in the description and functions as foo().
+This is a minor update.
+Fixes some issues about variable names and adds more functionality for main fitting function.

 ## Test environments